 4 More Things To Know When Buying A PTO Driven Air Compressor

 Comparing PTO air compressor models can be overwhelming.
-Many of the benefits of these systems are common across all models, such as reducing deck space, minimizing engine wear, and the use of rotary screw air end technology.
-But various PTO air compressors are far from equal and there are a few major differentiators buyers should keep in mind when comparing models…
+Many of the benefits of these systems are common across all models, such as reducing deck space and utilizing rotary screw air end technology.
+But various PTO air compressors are far from equal, and there are a few significant differentiators buyers should keep in mind when comparing models…

 Transfer Case Design

 Some PTO air compressor manufacturers redesign or heavily modify the vehicles’ transfer case to create the space needed to fit the PTO and its tertiary components.
-Unfortunately, this may void the OEM warranty on the transfer case and other parts of the vehicle as well.
+Unfortunately, this may void the OEM warranty on the transfer case and other vehicle parts.

-Manufacturers who recognize the significance of this shortcoming have designed PTO air compressors that work with the existing transfer cases, no modifications required.
-While this solution requires more sophisticated engineering, with mounting kits designed for specific makes and models, it prevents warranty and maintenance issues for the end user.
+Manufacturers who recognize the significance of this shortcoming have designed PTO air compressors that work with the existing transfer cases with no modifications required.
+While this solution requires more sophisticated engineering, with mounting kits designed for specific makes and models, it prevents warranty and maintenance issues for the operator.